transport-data/portal/frontend/md/faq/question03.md

 ---
-title: 3) How to create an Organisation?
+title: 3) How to create an organisation?
 category: getting_started
 ---
 To share data on the TDC platform, you must create an organisation.
 This can be done during the Sign-Up process or from the [Organisations](https://tdc-data-portal.vercel.app/dashboard/organizations) tab in your profile dashboard.
 Click the [Join an Organisation](https://tdc-data-portal.vercel.app/dashboard/organizations) button to request joining an existing organisation or to submit a request for a new one.